TylerJulian/Async-Chess/README.md

     - The client is taken
     - The client has no legal moves.
 (It will wait until there is a legal move.)

+## Primary focus
+The primary focus of the project was to create a chess game where each piece was independent of each other.
+For this game, I changed the rules around checkmate and I removed the rule that you cannot pass through allied pieces.
+The intended rules can be added back later, but were not implemented due to processing limitations of the virtual machine.

+The main focus was to implement it a way similar to that of a game.
+The battle royale genre was my inspiration.
+Each piece joins the game (server/board).
+The game waits until 32 players have joined (Needs enough players to start).
+The game then starts and every player goes at it.
+I wanted the server to control and maintain every aspect of the game.

+To acheive this, The main purpose of the client is to connect to the server and to make moves.
+The game then keeps track of everything serverside.
+This provides the clients with only the information they need to know.
+You can think of the lack of knowledge on the players behalf as fog of war.
+The server determines if a move is legal.
+If the move is legal then the move is allowed then the client updates their state on their side.
+My implementation is similar to that of a game server.
+This implementation style helps reduce the impact of 'hackers' trying to make illegal moves.
+An example of a illegal move is that of player trying to move a piece before the game starts or them making a move that is impossible with their current piece (I.E a rook making a diagonal move).

+## Distributed Systems problems
+The following list are some of the problems I had to overcome during the development.

+### Scalability
+Scalability was one of my biggest concerns.
+My implementation allows the game to have up to x amount of number of pieces of a particular color and to have a board that can be any n x n size. (n is the size of the board.
+My examples and demo use a 32x32 board and x = n * n)

+### Malicious clients (security / failure handling)
+One of my bigger concerns during development is that of a malicious client.
+I define a malicious client as: A client that is making illegal moves or trying to obtain illegal information.

+To get around malicious clients.
+I have the server maintain the board state and determine if a move is illegal.
+There are also no functions/requests that allows a client to obtain illegal info.

+### naming
+Naming was and continues to be an issue with this implementation.
+The name of each client is unique to that piece's starting position.
+One of the way to get around of multiple clients having the same name is rejecting the duplication names from joining the server.
+In my implemenation of achess, my names are inherently unique, so the system is thrown out of wack if a name is used twice.
+The starting location, type of piece, and color is determined using the clientname.
+The issues arise from us trying to set up pieces on the same location at the beginning.

+## Testing.
+The scalability of the implementation allows me to test the functionality of the pieces, win conditions, and to recreate errors.
+For example, you can run the server and only have 2 clients connect, the kings.
+You can watch the clients move correctly and catch any errors.

+You can also slow down the clients using waits to see the exact moves that the clients are making.
+This type of testing ensures that the clients are making non illegal moves and if they are making illegal moves, then the illegal moves are rejected.

+A smaller board can be used as well to ensure that each of the pieces are functioning correctly.
+The major aspect to test using this method is to make sure pieces aren't moving out of bound or that pieces are capturing other pieces correctly.

+# Implementation tools
 The following technologies were used in my implementation.
     - Python
         -Numpy, The board is stored as a 32x32 array